 Get pumping!
-Now it’s go time!
+Now it’s go-time!
 Turn on the machine and begin pumping.
 Don’t get discouraged if nothing comes out right away.
-It can take up to 2 minutes to get milk flowing.
-If your breastpump has a stimulation or letdown mode, use that first.
+It can take up to 2 minutes to get the milk flowing.
+If your breast pump has a stimulation or letdown mode, use that first.
 Then, switch into expression modes to collect as much milk as possible.
-If you pump doesn’t have any fancy settings, then manually try to adjust the pump speed and suction at the beginning.
+If your pump doesn’t have any fancy settings, then manually try to adjust the pump speed and suction at the beginning.
 This will mimic the frantic motions of a hungry baby nursing.
-Once everything is going well, adjust to a comfortable speed and relax until you are done!
+Once everything is going well, adjust to a comfortable speed, and relax until you are done!

 Get cleaned up.
 When you are finished, which is when milk is no longer being expressed, turn off the breast pump.
 Remove the breast shields carefully by inserting a finger gently under the side to break the seal.
 Watch out for drips!
 Unscrew the breast shields/flanges from the collection bottles and put lids on them.
 Store them properly remembering the CDC’s rule of fours: breast milk is okay for four hours at room temperature and four days in the fridge.